Learn more

 In recent years, we’ve seen observability move into the data space, with a huge wave of companies started after 2019 that are helping data teams manage the data infrastructure.
 Those services are helping ensure data quality so that teams can access their modeled data with confidence.

-To recap, observability helps teams build reliable systems to achieve their objectives, but it has been largely reserved for software engineers.
+To recap, observability helps teams build reliable systems achieve their objectives.

 Observability is a proactive, automated approach to monitoring critical aspects of a system.